Zugspitze: History

 Shortly after World War II the US military took over the Schneefernerhaus (as the hotel at the top was then called) for the exclusive use of US military and civilian employees.
 Room rates, including meals, were US$1 per day.
 Ski lessons were available, taught by Austrians and Germans, at a cost of US$0.25 per hour.

-In 1948, the German Federal Post Office (Deutsche Bundespost) began operating a microwave radio station at the summit.
+In 1948 the German Federal Post Office (Deutsche Bundespost) began operating a microwave radio station at the summit.
 In September of that year, three artistes walked a steel tightrope stretched between the East and West Summits.
 Two members of the Traber family traversed the same route in 1953 on a tightrope on a motorcycle.
 Since 1953, an annual Gatterl Mass (Gatterlmesse) has been held on the Gatterl mountain to commemorate the four members of the Bavarian Border Police who died in an avalanche in 1952 as well as all those who have died on the Zugspitze.

 In 1962 a fire destroyed the ridge hotel by the mountain station of the Tyrolean Zugspitze Railway.
 The 1976 Friuli earthquake was also felt particularly strongly on the Zugspitze: the duty meteorologist feared that the observation tower might collapse.
 In 1981 a chapel was founded on the Zugspitze, which was consecrated by the Archbishop of Munich and Freising, Joseph Ratzinger, in October on the feast of Visitation.
-On 25 March, an automated teller machine was installed at the summit station; it has since been removed.
-In 1995, a 450 square metre exhibition area was opened at the summit, in which artists present their work for six months, before the exhibition is changed.
-In 1995, the border between Germany and Austria at the summit was opened.
+On 25 March an automated teller machine was installed at the summit station; it has since been removed.
+In 1995 a 450-square-metre exhibition area was opened at the summit, in which artists present their work for six months, before the exhibition is changed.
+That same year the border between Germany and Austria at the summit was opened.

 Since 2000, the Zugspitze extreme mountain run has been held annually.
 In July 2008 there were repercussions in the media when, as the result of a sudden drop in temperature, two participants died of exhaustion and hypothermia At the end of August 2009 the Swiss, Freddy Nock, walked along a cable of the Zugspitze Glacier Cable Car from the Zugspitzplatt to the summit.
-He covered the 995-metre-long, up to 56% steep route (which had a height difference of 348 metres) unsecured in 50 minutes.
+He covered the 995-metre-long, up to 56% steep route, which had a height difference of 348 metres, unsecured in 50 minutes.